Go to author page

 What do solo travelers typically look for in a trip?

 Flexibility, accommodations with community spaces, small tour groups for solo travelers, and opportunities to connect with fellow wanderers.
+They also prioritize safety features, transparent solo pricing without supplements, and personalized itineraries.
+76% plan trips independently, and 59% expect to adapt bookings on the go via mobile.

 How can agencies help solo travelers feel more secure?

 Offering detailed advice, emergency contacts, travel insurance guidance, and single supplements can put solo travelers at ease.
 Additionally, technology solutions like mobile apps with safety tracking features can further enhance the sense of security for independent explorers.
+Real-time location sharing, emergency SOS integration, and neighborhood safety scores via tools like GeoSure address the top concern cited by 70% of solo female travelers.

 Published